rombrom/rombrom.com/src/posts/where-you-can-do-your-best-work.md

 [^ruby]:
     My first tango with ruby must've been around 2009.
-I was heavy into some web frameworks of the time: CodeIgnighter (which became Laravel), CakePHP, Django, and of course Rails.
+I was heavy into some web frameworks of the time: CodeIgnighter (~~which became Laravel~~,
+    Edit: Laravel took inspiration from CodeIgnighter and was not a fork.
+    Thanks, Marijn!), CakePHP, Django, and of course Rails.
 Back then I didn't take enough effort to grok Ruby—I came from PHP.
 Now I find Ruby very fun and elegant (albeit a bit magical at times).